mictecttu/AdobePhotoshop/README.md

     git push origin master

 Making A pull request:
-Click on the green button reading "create pull & merge".
+Click on the button reading " Pull request " next to the "Compare button ".
-Make sure you choose your master branch as the base, and not the original repo's master.
+Make a short description of your contribution.
 On finishing click on create pull.
 Alert your intsructor once you've created the pull request for review purposes.